The Hometown Band: History

 The band's second album failed to produce a radio hit, and the band broke up soon after.

-Following the band's breakup, Shari Ulrich played in several other groups as well as solo performances.
-She and Joe Mock continued to perform occasionally with The Pied Pumkin.
+Following the band's breakup, Shari Ulrich embarked on a successful solo career, as well as playing in several other groups (Ulrich Henderson Forbes; Bentall Taylor Ulrich; The High Bar Gang; The Luckies) as well as solo performances.
+She continues to tour and record.

 The Hometown Band reunited with Valdy in 2016 for a 40th anniversary tour.